ptomulik/puppet-packagex/README.md

 ## Limitations

-* There is no support for *pkgng* yet, but it shall be relatively easy to add this support.
-The only things to be adapted are the `uninstall` method in provider class and the parts of code that determine `@property_hash[:build_options]` (*pkgng* stores options in package database, so we don't have to parse options files that may be out-of-sync with reality).
 * Currently there is no system tests for the new *portsx* provider.
 This is, because there are no FreeBSD prefab images provided by `rspec-system` yet.
 I hope this changes in not so far future, see status of the [request for freebsd